netzstrategen/gtm-monitoring-gcp/README.md

 10. Import `Google Tag Manager Monitor - Enhanced.tpl` to your web GTM container
 11. Configure your GTM Tag monitor tag based on which events + parameters it should track
 12. Open Dataform and configure includes/config.js to set which assertion you want to enable and set the relevant config options

+13. If you want to destroy the infrastructure, run rm backend.tf terraform init -migrate-state

+`terraform destroy`
+14. You can also add Slack as a notification channel in GCP

 Example:
 ```js